 - 1. At III ATCM in 1964 the Parties addressed conservation issues for the first time and approved the Agreed Measures for the Conservation of Antarctic Flora and Fauna.
 In its Annex A were listed those species which were to be designated as Specially Protected Species.
-These comprised "All species of the genus Arctocephalus, Fur Seals and Ommatophoca rossii, Ross Seal". - 2.
-With the Antarctic Treaty only having been ratified in 1961 it appeared to at least some of the Parties that there was a pressing need to draw attention to the need to protect these particular species, Fur Seals because they had been previously hunted almost to extinction and Ross Seals as they appeared to be exceptionally rare and very little was known about them.
+These comprised "All species of the genus Arctocephalus, Fur Seals" and "Ommatophoca rossii, Ross Seal". - 2.
+At that time it appeared to at least some of the Parties that there was a pressing need to draw attention to the need to protect these particular species, Fur Seals because they had been previously hunted almost to extinction and Ross Seals as they appeared to be exceptionally rare and very little was known about them.
 However, no criteria were ever formally agreed or published to indicate precisely why or how these species were selected. - 3.
 There appears to have been no further discussions on Specially Protected Species per se, although the seals were considered again when the Convention for the Conservation of Antarctic Seals (CCAS) was drafted.
 When the Agreed Measures were used as the basis for drafting Annex II of the Protocol in 1991 there was no specific discussion about the species listed in Annex A and they were therefore automatically incorporated into the legislation. - 4.
-It has been generally assumed that classification as a Specially Protected Species is a status that is only afforded to the most vulnerable and endangered species, a tenet that has been accepted world wide by conservationists.
+It has been generally assumed by conservationists worldwide that classification as a Specially Protected Species is a status that is only afforded to the most vulnerable and endangered species.
 Elsewhere in the world considerable effort over several decades has gone into reaching international consensus on criteria for determining this category of threat, and on the management actions that might be taken to assist the recovery of a Specially Protected Species. - 5.
 No such definitions or discussions took place at the ATCM until 1999 when XXIII ATCM/WP24 was presented by the UK.
 The outcome of these discussions was Resolution 2 XXIII ATCM requesting SCAR, in consultation with other expert bodies, to review the status of species listed as Specially Protected Species and provide scientific advice to the Committee for Environmental Protection.
-An Intersessional Contact group was established to provide a forum for discussion, and this reported at XXIV ATCM/WP5 and at XXV ATCM/WP8 through Argentina. - 6.
+An Intersessional Contact Group was established to provide a forum for discussion, and this reported at XXIV ATCM/WP5 and at XXV ATCM/WP8 through Argentina. - 6.
 These Working Papers focussed on the criteria needed to provide an objective basis for selecting species for listing.
 They did not provide any proposals for de-listing of species once they were no longer under threat. - 7.
 At XXVII ATCM SCAR was asked to examine the available data for the species currently in Annex A and provide a recommendation on the future of these listings.
+It provided a paper at ATCM XXVIII (WP 33) reviewing the data for Fur Seals, and recommended that, on the basis of their present populations and the trends of these populations, they could not be considered in any way threatened or endangered under the IUCN criteria.
+They were therefore no longer in need of special protection and should be delisted. - 8.
+This proposal was supported by some Parties whilst others requested that SCAR provide further information, ensuring that the data assessed included all available data and that CCAMLR be consulted over seal mortality in CCAMLR fisheries.
+This paper provides the evidence in a format agreed at CEP VIII and a recommends that Fur Seals be delisted.